 In order to support Bosnia and Herzegovina, the European Union has increased its commitment to the country.

 Status, Staff and Funding of the OHR

 Under Annex 10 of the GFAP, the OHR has the status of a diplomatic mission to Bosnia and Herzegovina.
 It is made up of diplomats seconded by the governments of the PIC countries, international staff hired directly, and national staff from Bosnia and Herzegovina.
-Since July 2018, the OHR employs 15 internationals (4 seconded, 7 contractors and 4 temporary contracted staff) and 78 nationals (74 contractors, 3 contractors funded and 1 temporary contracted staff).
+Since July 2018, the OHR employs 15 internationals of which 4 are seconded, and 78 national staff.

 Since September 2002, all advertised vacancies at the OHR have been open to BiH citizens.
 Furthermore, where a BiH citizen and a foreign citizen applying for the same post are considered to be of equal merit, qualification and experience, the BiH applicant will be preferred.

 The OHR funding funds are allocated by the Peace Implementation Council.
 OHR budget for 2018/2019. is 5.328 million euros.
 The overview of the contributions of individual countries in the OHR budget is as follows: EU 54.37%, USA 22%, Japan 10%, Canada 3.03%, OIC 2.5%, Russia 1.2% and others 6.9%.